 If you will occasionally manually grade assessments, feel free to use this section to let your team know how you'd like them to do so.

-Under this section, you can also add a question timer, mark the question as required, or exclude a question from AI and manual grading.
+Under this section, you can add a question timer, mark the question as required, include the question in the plagiarism checker, and/or exclude a question from AI and manual grading.
 Please note that if you are using timers, having required questions may prevent candidates from submitting a required answer if they run out of time.

-If you have a question that does not require grading (e.g. introductory video, instructional multiple-choice, or text questions) then we recommend enabling the 'do not grade' option.
+We recommend enabling the' do not grade' option if you have a question that does not require grading (e.g., introductory video, instructional multiple-choice, or text questions).

 You can preview your assessment any time, by clicking on the Preview button located on the top right.

-To delete any question, simply click on the trash icon found in the questions panel or in the question editor for the particular question.
+To delete any question, click on the trash icon found in the questions panel or the question editor for the particular question.

 To add more questions to the assessment, click on the + Add question button located towards the button of the question panel.

-To reorder questions, click on the 2 arrows next to the trash icon.
+To reorder questions, click the 2 arrows next to the trash icon.

-Once you are done adding all your questions, you are ready to move to the assessment settings.
+Once you add all your questions, you are ready to move to the assessment settings.

-To manage the settings, click on the Settings tab, located on the left side panel.
+To manage the settings, click on the Settings tab, located on the top right side of your screen.

 Within the Assessment Settings, you can adjust the following features: